 - 2.3.1 Paints and Coatings: Intermittent surface coating operations are conducted throughout the facility for occasional structural and equipment maintenance needs, including architectural coating.
 Normally only touch-up and equipment labeling or tagging is performed.
-All architectural coatings used comply with District Rule 323.I, as verified through the rule-required recordkeeping. - 2.3.2 Solvent Usage: Solvents not used for surface coating thinning may be used on the Hartnell Lease for daily operations.
+All architectural coatings used are in compliance with District Rule 323, as verified through the rule-required recordkeeping. - 2.3.2 Solvent Usage: Solvents not used for surface coating thinning may be used on the Getty Hobbs Lease for daily operations.
 Usage includes cold solvent degreasing and wipe cleaning with rags.